SlybootsStudio/iqrpg.guide/faq.md

 - market.
 Current market price is about 2m gold each, give or take.
 - \$$$

+### How do I get more autos?

+- Buying using creds `premium>autos`
+- Clan
+- Land

-### How many actions should I buy?
+### How many autos should I buy?

 Up to you.
-It depends on how often you refresh actions.
-The more actions you run each day, the faster you will progress.
+It depends on how often you refresh autos.
+The more autos you run each day, the faster you will progress.

-Action potions exist — but not profitable for most people.
+Auto potions exist — but not profitable for most people.

 ### It says 15% component drop chance but I haven’t gotten a single drop!